Fiat 850: SEAT 850

 Spanish manufacturer SEAT also built the 850 into the 1970s.
 They also offered a four-door saloon derivative in two different iterations.
 The Fiat 850 was also produced under the name Pirin-Fiat in Lovech, Bulgaria, on the basis of complete knock down (CKD) kits between 1967 and 1971.

+Zastava 430

+In 1970 Zastava started production of the Zastava 430, which was little more than a slightly cosmetically modified Fiat 850T.
+Production took place in Sombor, using the same production process as in Kragujevac.
+The 430 came with a 25hp 767cc engine equipped with IPM 28 MGV carburetor.
+Body variants include: 430K (Minivan), 430F (Panel Van), 430TR (Pickup), 430L (Crew Cab).
+In 1976 at the Belgrade Car Show, cabriolet and camper variants were presented, using the same 767cc engine but using a IPM 30 MGV carburetor, developing 30hp.
+These concepts never entered production.
+The following year, a redesign took place based on the new Fiat 900T, marking the end of the Fiat 850T based Zastava 430.
+The new design was produced until 1990.

 Abarth

 Abarth produced several tuned versions of the Berlina, Coupé, and Spider, with ever-increasing displacements.
-These belonged to the OT series of Abarth cars—standing for Omologata Turismo or "touring homologated", which also included two-seater sports racing cars.
+These belonged to the OT series of Abarth cars—standing for Omologato Turismo or "touring homologated", a name also used for a series of two-seater competition cars built on the Simca 1000 floorpan.